 This very rare carbonaceous chondrite fell in France a few minutes after 8:00 P.M..
 A luminous meteor and sonic booms were followed by the fall of twenty stones; the largest stone was the size of a man's head, but most were only fist-sized.
 The fall covered an area of over two miles², and the total recovered weight of this low-density meteorite is ~13 kg.
 This is the most chemically primitive of the meteorite classes, with near-solar ratios of elemental abundances.
 However, volatile abundances may represent an enrichment that occurred during aqueous alteration processes, rather than a preservation of primitive solar abundances.

-Orgueil is a micro-regolith breccia composed primarily of phyllosilicate aggregates consisting of intergrown serpentine and saponite measuring tens of nm to hundreds of µm in size and exhibiting significant chemical heterogeneity.
+Orgueil is a micro-regolith breccia composed primarily of matrix (~94 vol%) consisting of phyllosilicate aggregates of intergrown serpentine and saponite measuring tens of nm to hundreds of µm in size and exhibiting significant chemical heterogeneity.
 An alteration sequence by which these aggregates may have formed was suggested by Morlok et al (2006).
 They believe the initial lithology was a magnesian, coarse-grained aggregate (CGA) of phyllosilicates, sulfides, magnetites, and carbonates.
-These components were then permeated by aqueous fluids over a period of ~15 m.y. to produce a fine-grained (<1 µm) aggregate (FGAa) matrix, which is enriched in Fe-bearing ferrihydrite comprising Fe dissolved from sulfides and magnetites (King et al. (2015).
+These components were then permeated by aqueous fluids over a period of ~15 m.y. to produce a fine-grained (<1 µm) aggregate (FGAa) matrix enriched in Fe-bearing ferrihydrite comprising Fe dissolved from sulfides and magnetites (King et al. (2015).
 Ultimately, continued alteration of this fine-grained material led to the elimination of most remnant mineral inclusions resulting in increased abundances of Fe and other elements (FGAb).
-Other lithologies which are present include a CGAFGA transitional lithology, a phosphate lithology (P possibly derived from precursor chondrules), and some anomalous lithologies.
+Other lithologies that are present include a CGAFGA transitional lithology, a phosphate lithology (with P possibly derived from precursor chondrules), and some anomalous lithologies.

 Other end products resulted from extensive aqueous dissolution processes.
-Sulfates formed from S-rich solutions and were readily mobilized to enter into veins.
-Carbonate grains were first dissolved and then recomposed to form initially dolomite, and then breunneritethese have been precisely dated through the radiogenic isotopes of Cr and Mn (Hoppe et al., 2004, 2007; Petitat et al., 2011; Fujiya et al., 2011).
-An isochron was resolved spanning ~10 m.y., corresponding to a very early solar timeframe with an absolute age of 4.5635 (±0.0007) b.y. ago ending ~4.553 b.y. ago.
+Magnetite (~4.4 vol%) was formed through aqueous alteration at temperatures of up to 150°C. An IXe age was determined to be 4.5604 b.y.
+(Hohenberg et al, 2000).
+Sulfates (pyrrhotite, ~1.4 vol%) formed from S-rich solutions and were readily mobilized to enter into veins.
+Carbonate grains were first dissolved and then recomposed to form initially dolomite and then breunneritethese have been precisely dated through the radiogenic isotopes of Mn and Cr (Hoppe et al., 2004, 2007; Petitat et al., 2011; Fujiya et al., 2011; Visser et al., 2019).
+An isochron was resolved spanning ~10 m.y., corresponding to a very early solar timeframe with an absolute age of 4.5635 (±0.0007) b.y. ago and ending ~4.553 b.y. ago.
 These two carbonates plus calcite have variable isotopic compositions, and they were likely precipitated from an evolving low-temperature (26°C for dolomite to 6°C for breunnerite; Guo et al., 2007) aqueous fluid that was primarily mobilized by impact heating, but residual heat from the decay of radioactive 26Al and 60Fe was probably also a contributor.
-Magnetite was also formed through aqueous alteration processes at temperatures of up to 150°C. An IXe age was determined to be 4.5604 b.y.
-(Hohenberg et al, 2000).

 The low-Ni sulfide pyrrhotite present in Orgueil is also found in the other CI meteorites.
 It has been suggested that low-temperature alteration of primary troilite produced both pyrrhotite and magnetite.
 It was reported that Orgueil and Ivuna contain higher abundances of both magnetite and carbonate as well as Ni-enriched pyrrhotite, and that the pyrrhotite contains less pentlandite, all features which are consistent with a higher degree of alteration than that in other CI-group members.
 The finer-grained phyllosilicate present in Orgueil suggests that it experienced the highest degree of aqueous alteration (King et al., 2015).
 Contrariwise, the presence of ferrihydrite in both Orgueil and Alais but not in Ivuna may indicate a lower degree of aqueous progression in Ivuna.
 These consistently distinct petrographical and mineralogical features found among the CI members have prompted Bullock et al. (2003, 2005) to propose a division of the CI group based on degree of aqueous alteration as follows: 1) Orgueil and Ivuna experienced an extended period of aqueous alteration in which acidic hydrothermal fluids completely dissolved pentlandite, and 2) Alais and Tonk (and probably Revelstoke) experienced a shorter alteration period resulting in the preservation of some pentlandite.
 Eventually, dissolved Ni was deposited within the matrix of Orgueil and Ivuna; some Ni was combined with Na to form the sodium nickel sulfate, Ni-bloedite, whereas other Ni formed ferrihydrite.